California Coastal Resilience Network

 Individuals or organizations can become Network members by subscribing to the CA Coastal Resilience Network email distribution list.
 Members receive notifications about Network activities and can participate on monthly Network webinars and occasional in-person events.
 Network members are encouraged to suggest webinar topics and to share their own work on future webinars.

 Comments & Suggestions

-The Steering Committee was formed in September 2015 and is charged with guiding the direction and activities of the California Coastal Resilience Network as its focus expands from information sharing about coastal adaptation to include the coordinated development and implementation of a strategic, state-wide policy manifesto to support nature-based coastal adaptation.
+This Steering Committee is charged with guiding the direction and activities of the California Coastal Resilience Network, including information sharing about nature-based coastal adaptation.

 Steering Committee Members

 Point Blue Conservation Science

 National Oceanic and Atmospheric Administration

 –Alternate: Stefanie Sekich-Quinn